UNITS AND GUIDELINES

 Government guidelinesHow alcohol effects us depends on many factors such as your age, size, sex and health.
 How quickly you drink, and whether it is with food or on an empty stomach, also effects how quickly you absorb alcohol.

-The Government looks at the risks and benefits of drinking alcohol and has been able to draw up guidelines for safe or low risk drinking.
-These are, for healthy adults, 3-4 units for men and 2-3 units for women.
+The Government looks at the risks and benefits of drinking alcohol and has been able to draw up safe or low risk guidelines for alcohol consumption.
+These are, for healthy adults, 3-4 units for men and 2-3 units for women per day.
 Guidelines are daily rather than weekly, as you should not 'save up' units and drink heavily at the weekends.
 This has become known as binge drinking.
 Binge drinking over one or two nights a week can lead to health problems and anti-social behaviour.

-Why are there different guidelines for men and women?
+Why are there different responsible drinking guidelines for men and women?